OTC-CISRiley/CIS150Info/docs/readme.md

 ## Here are your instructions

-#### Locate and open the project
+#### Locate and save Week10 Exception Handling Assignment
-- locate the project
+- locate the exception handling project

 [ExceptionHandlingProject](https://github.com/OTC-CISRiley/CIS150Info)
 - download zip file
 - unzip the contents
 ### the exception handling project folder is all you need

-## remove github connection
+## remove github connection from the exception handling project folder
-1. Locate project folder in Windows File Explorer
+1. Locate the exception handling project folder in Windows File Explorer
 2. Use the View menu bar
 3. check the Show Hidden Files option
 4. Delete the hidden Git files/folders